 - Excessive debris and other materials in yards

 - Abandoned vehicles

-- Any other violation of City ordinances
+- Any Other related violations of City ordinances

 *The City is currently offering an incentive program for citizens who own an abandoned car or cars located within the City limits.
 If the citizen would like to donate the car(s) to the City, we will have the car(s) towed away at our expense and pay the owner $25.00 per car.
-The car is then towed to a local salvage yard, crushed and sold for scrap metal.
+The car is then towed to a local salvage yard, crushed, and sold for scrap metal.
 This money is used to reimburse the City for towing expenses, labor, and other costs incurred.
 To take advantage of this program, please call our office.